5 Alternatives to AA 12-Step Groups

 The 12-step recovery program promoted by Alcoholics Anonymous, and offered nationwide at treatment centers and rehab clinics, has become synonymous with recovery from an alcohol substance abuse disorder.
 However, it is not the only framework that can help those with an addiction pursue sobriety and find support, despite the common thought among the public as AA being the sole option.

-What is the AA 12-step process, and how did it become popular?
+What is the 12-step process, and how did it become popular?

 Importantly, the AA 12-step process is not a treatment program.
 Rather, it is a mutual support group that offers individuals the chance to utilize peer bonds, sponsor relationships, and avenues of self-expression to help find sobriety.
 While these programs exist for narcotics addictions, the most well-known 12-step groups relate to alcohol addiction.

-Started in 1935, Alcoholics Anonymous began in Akron, Ohio, as a way to connect alcohol addicts and thereby support each other toward achieving sobriety.1 By 1939, 100 sober individuals had resulted from three group iterations, and one of AA’s founding members published a text outlining the group’s philosophy, as well as the integral 12-step process.
+Started in 1935, Alcoholics Anonymous began in Akron, Ohio, as a way to connect people with alcohol use disorders and thereby support each other toward achieving sobriety.1 By 1939, 100 sober individuals had resulted from three group iterations, and one of AA’s founding members published a text outlining the group’s philosophy, as well as the integral 12-step process.
 These steps include:2

 - Admitting powerlessness over alcohol and that it has made life unmanageable.

 - Coming to believe that a higher power can restore sanity and order.